yangdanny97/yangdanny97.github.io/_posts/2021-07-09-Migrating-to-Rescript.md

 ### Setup

-Project setup was smooth; I followed the tutorial on the official docs to install the compiler & editor integrations, and followed the instructions [here](https://webbureaucrat.gitlab.io/articles/setting-up-webpack-for-rescript/) to integrate with webpack.
+Project setup was smooth; I followed the tutorial on the official docs to install the compiler & editor integrations, and followed the instructions to [set up Webpack for ReScript](https://webbureaucrat.gitlab.io/articles/setting-up-webpack-for-rescript/).
 The compiler is quite fast and the editor integrations are solid as well.

 ### Goals